Complete Guide On How To Sell Your House Quickly

 Ok, so let me answer the question directly first: yes, you can market and sell your property anyhow you wish, even without an agent.
 Whether that be through social media, word of mouth, local newspapers and/or pin boards in your local corner and grocery stores.
 However, I’d have to say that those methods are probably the least effective means in this digital day in age.
 Dinosaur tactics, if you will!

 In my opinion, if you want the best possible chance of selling your property, you will need to work with some ‘form’ of estate agent.
 Operative words being ‘some form’.
 Currently, the only way to get your property onto the biggest UK property portals like Rightmove and Zoopla is via an estate agent.
 However, you don’t have to work directly with your local estate agent do to that, or a physical person, you can use an “online estate agent”, which maybe the solution to those looking to do it without an agent.

 Long gone are the days where going to our local high-street agent and being savaged by their insanely high fees is the norm, and the only means of selling our homes.
 It’s over!
 That was yesterday’s news and today’s fish ‘n chip paper!
 And thank God for that.

-Vendors now have choice between using an online estate agent to sell their property privately or a high-street agent!
+Vendors now have choice between using an online estate agent to sell their property privately and the traditional high-street agent!
 The most notable difference between the two is that an online agents are a buttload cheaper.